Midnight-Owl-1/srAgent/README.md

 This is a very simple LLM powered agent system that uses tools to complete a task.
 Inspiration was from [here](https://ghuntley.com/agent/)

+It's a general purpose tool-using (or Coding) agent that you can invoke from any directory on your computer.
+Although the primary purpose is for learning and understanding how tools like Claude Code CLI work.

-I thought it would be a cool idea to make this, and then have the agent iteratively self improve itself.
+It's called srAgent (**s**elf **r**ecursive) because I thought it would be a cool idea to have the agent iteratively self improve the same system that it runs on.

 ## Installation for Windows
 1. Make a directory anywhere on your computer, and add 'agent.md' and 'srAgent.py' to it (they're found in 'src')